 Space is limited and campers will be enrolled on a first-come, first-served basis.

-Unfortunately, with limited spaces in each group and an extremely tight budget, we are not sure what space we will have available this summer.
-If you would like to be considered should we have a space available, please log in and register for our new sessions so we know which ones will work for your family.
+Unfortunately, with limited spaces in each group and an extremely tight budget, we are not sure how many Campership spots we will have available this summer.
+If you would like to be considered should we have a space available, please log in, register for the Campership session, and complete the Campership Form.
+There is a $50

-Unfortunately, we can’t see a way right now to do sleepouts this summer.
-We are sad to not have them, but we know that being at camp will be great for our campers and we can look forward to sleepout returning in 2021!
+Unfortunately, we can’t see a way right now to do Sleepouts this summer.
+We are sad to not have them, but we know that being at camp will be great for our campers and we can look forward to Sleepout returning in 2022!

-Based on what we currently know, and in an effort to limit close interactions, we will be making our first aid provider(s) mobile.
+Based on what we currently know, and in an effort to limit close interactions, we will be making our first aid office mobile.
 For minor scrapes, bruises, and splinters, group counselors will provide basic first aid.
-In the event more advanced medical care is needed, Leadership Team members will assist the camper (or staff person) will be treated wherever they happen to be.
-We will still have a fully functional first aid office space to use when needed.
+In the event more advanced medical care is needed, Leadership Team members will assist the camper (or staff person) wherever they are on site.

 As of this writing, no activity areas have been cancelled for the summer.
 We are looking into specifics about sanitization at every activity area around camp.

-The CIT group (8th and 9th graders) will be run differently this summer, as they will not be able to join different younger groups each day.
+The CIT group (8th and 9th graders) will be run differently this summer, as the CIT campers will not be able to join different younger groups each day.
 However, the group will still be focused on skill development, leadership, and role modeling, while having an opportunity to build relationships within the group.
 We will work with the CIT counselor, as well as the CITs, to help them build a fun program that fits their needs and to be future leaders!

 Birthdays will still be celebrated this summer!
-Either with their group or if we are able to hold a community Friendship Hill, we will continue to celebrate them there.
+They will celebrate with their group or, if we are able to hold assemblies with larger groups, we will celebrate them there.
 Campers will still get birthday buttons as well!

 Absolutely!
 We will be using funds from our existing Campership donation program as well as accepting additional funds.
 We would love to be able to continue to serve our current Campership families and also to aid campers whose families have experienced financial loss over the past few months.
 To learn about donating, click here!

 We’ll require campers to bring their own refillable labeled water bottles this summer.
-The drinking fountans we have around camp will only be used to fill bottles.
-We will have some bottles on site for purchase if campers forget theirs and we will charge your card on file.
+The drinking fountains we have around camp will only be used to fill bottles.
+We will have some bottles on site for purchase if campers forget theirs and we will charge your credit card/eCheck on file.

-If we are unable to use our usual bus program this summer, we will work out staggered times to make the process smoother and safer for everyone.
+If your camper is not riding a bus this summer, we will work out staggered times to make the process smoother and safer for everyone.
 Exact details will be sent to families prior to the start of the session.

 While there may be certain parts of the summer that are different, we believe that the core of the Camp Kinneret experience will be the same.
 Campers will still get to do most, if not all, of the activities they are used to doing.
-At the same time, they will get to play with their peers, along with a caring counselor who will guide them through this new experience.
+At the same time, they will get to play with their peers alongside a caring counselor who will guide them through this somewhat new experience.